Child Performance Guidance

 When does a child not need a licence to perform?

-- If the child performs for only 4 days in any 6 month period and they do not need time off school to undertake the performance
+- If the child performs for only 4 days in any 6 month period, and they don't need time off school to undertake the performance

 - If a child takes part in their full time school performance, this is an educational school not a school of dance.